Ohio v. Roberts Case Brief

 Frequently Asked Questions

-Roberts required the State to show (1) the declarant is unavailable despite a good-faith effort to procure attendance, and (2) the hearsay bears adequate indicia of reliability.
-Reliability was presumed for statements within a firmly rooted hearsay exception; otherwise, courts looked for particularized guarantees of trustworthiness based on the statement’s circumstances.
+Roberts requires two showings before hearsay may be admitted consistent with the Confrontation Clause: (1) the declarant is unavailable despite the prosecution’s good-faith efforts to secure attendance, and (2) the hearsay bears adequate indicia of reliability.
+Reliability is presumed if the hearsay falls within a firmly rooted exception (like former testimony) and otherwise must be supported by particularized guarantees of trustworthiness.

-What counts as a good-faith effort to obtain the witness?
+What counted as a good-faith effort to secure the witness in Roberts?

 Conclusion

-Master More Criminal Procedure (Confrontation Clause) / Evidence Cases with Briefly
+Master More Constitutional Law (Criminal Procedure) / Evidence Cases with Briefly

 Get AI-powered case briefs, practice questions, and study tools to excel in your law studies.